 The Communications Skills Training will explore the following topics through presentations, group work and discussions:

 - Dealing with Difficult Situations & Distracting Behaviors

 - Facilitation Skills

 - Practicum – Participants are given the opportunity to develop and deliver a short presentation

 Bored?
 Get on Board!

-PAN will be hosted our fourth organizational governance training, Bored?
+PAN hosted our fourth organizational governance training, Bored?
 Get on Board! on November 18 – 20, 2016 at the Vancouver Airport Marriott in Richmond.
 This training was only open to graduates of the Core Leadership Training.

 - Presentations and discussions on the voluntary sector in Canada

 - Board governance models